Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 - ClearHealth positioned as a trusted, modern alternative to traditional insurance

-Summary: ClearHealth begins as a transparent, member-funded health coverage pool, evolves into a technology-driven cooperative structure with stop-loss protection, and matures into a captive framework that gives members ownership and control of their healthcare funding β all without entering the employer-sponsored or ERISA-regulated ecosystem.
+Summary: ClearHealth begins as a transparent, member-funded health coverage pool, evolves into a technology-driven cooperative structure with program-level stop-loss protection, and matures into a captive framework that gives members ownership and control of their healthcare funding.
+The thesis is that health coverage should be portable, HSA-centered, and employer-compatible without being employer-dependent.